 Most of the time the substances that we see around us are not in their pure form.
 They are basically a mixture of two or more substances.
 Interestingly, mixtures tend to also come in different forms.
-Therefore, there are several types of separation methods that are used in segregating a mixture of substances.
+Therefore, there are several types of separation techniques that are used in segregating a mixture of substances.
 As for the need for separation, it is usually done to remove all the unwanted materials and obtain useful components.

 Methods Of Separating Mixtures

-Some of the common methods of separating substances or mixtures are;
+Some of the common methods of separating substances or mixtures are:

 - Filtration or Sedimentation

 - Magnetic Separation

 Let us discuss them in detail below.